News

 Year school

 "Feedback from teachers and other participants came out very well, and was very valuable in refining the project for the next round."
-It can also be mentioned that there is a great lack of study materials on climate and environmental issues for this age group and therefore a certain gap that the project fills." says Katrín Hulda.
+It can also be mentioned that there is a great lack of study materials on climate and environmental issues for this age group, and therefore there is a certain gap that the project fills in," says Katrín Hulda.

 Did something new or even unexpected come to light?